-Because of the inherent limitations of internal financial controls with reference to consolidated financial statements, including the possibility of collusion or Act on the adequacy and operating effectiveness improper management override of controls, material misstatements due to error or fraud may occur and not be detected.
-Also, projections of any evaluation of the internal financial controls with reference to consolidated financial statements to future periods are subject to the risk that the internal financial control with reference to consolidated financial statements may become inadequate because of changes in conditions, or that the degree of compliance with the policies or above matters. procedures may deteriorate.
+Because of the inherent limitations of internal financial controls with reference to consolidated financial Our aforesaid report under Section 143(3)(i) of the statements, including the possibility of collusion or Act on the adequacy and operating effectiveness improper management override of controls, material of the internal financial controls with reference to misstatements due to error or fraud may occur and consolidated financial statements in so far as it relates not be detected.
+Also, projections of any evaluation to 21 subsidiary companies and 3 associate companies, of the internal financial controls with reference to which are companies incorporated in India, is based consolidated financial statements to future periods are solely on the corresponding reports of the auditors of subject to the risk that the internal financial control such companies incorporated in India. with reference to consolidated financial statements may become inadequate because of changes in conditions, Our opinion is not modified in respect of the or that the degree of compliance with the policies or above matters. procedures may deteriorate.

-In our opinion to the best of our information and according to the explanations given to us and based on the consideration of the reports of the other auditors referred to in the Other Matters paragraph below, the Parent, its subsidiary companies and its associate companies, which are companies incorporated in India, have, in all material respects, an adequate internal financial controls with reference to consolidated financial statements and such internal financial controls with reference to consolidated financial statements were operating effectively as at March 31, 2023, based on provide reasonable assurance regarding prevention or the criteria for internal financial control with reference to consolidated financial statements established by the respective companies considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India.
+In our opinion to the best of our information and according to the explanations given to us and based on the consideration of the reports of the other auditors referred to in the Other Matters paragraph below, the Parent, its subsidiary companies and its associate companies, which are companies incorporated in India,